uab-cgds-worthey/rosalution/docs/prototypes/forum-valadation/README.md

 ## Notes

-- After adding these files, you might need to rebuild the docker containers based on your development environment.
+- After adding these files, you might need to rebuild the docker containers based on your development environment, or refresh the page in your browser.
-- Make sure to run all the tests to ensure the integration went smoothly.
+- Make sure to run all the tests to ensure the replacement of the files went smoothly.